patrickbucher/daily-haskell/diary.md

 Little time this morning: I decided to ditch my `buildTreeAB` implementation.
 First, I want to get rid of the `Maybe Int` for the node value in favour of a `Int`, because in Reversi, every node in the game tree always has a value; it just might not be the one propagated from below.
 In fact, I might need the latter value as a return value of an evaluation function, but I have to consider this when I have more time on the weekend.

+In the evening, I got rid of the `Maybe Int`, but I need to resort to a fallback value, which is a reasonable price to pay.
+So tomorrow, I can have a look at alpha-beta pruning again with a fresh mind.

 # Day 42 (Th, 2025-09-18)

 I made the side length of the field dynamic, so that I can test Minimax and Alpha-Beta-Pruning with less data to consider.